WAeUP/waeup.identifier/ansible/README.rst

 Please note the trailing comma after the IP number.

-The username ``pi`` and the IP number must, of course be set to match your local settings.
+The username ``pi`` and the IP number must, of coursei, be set to match your local settings.

 The playbook will ask for the SSH password of the user set with ``-u``